The "Thin Blue Line" ain't quite as thin as it used to be!

 The dispatcher continued then, having received the acknowledgement of everyone’s attention: “Richland units, attempt to locate a suspect vehicle in an injury hit & run.
 Just occurred.
 Suspect vehicle is an orange Datsun pickup last seen northbound on Hwy 12 from the intersection of Hwy 12 and Olympia.
 Vehicle has damage to the front end, and the driver is believed to be a white male.”

 My location was about three miles from there, and I realized that there was only one Richland officer likely to be able to assist the Kennewick police with locating that vehicle, me.
 I advised the dispatcher of my location, and picked up a bit of speed.
 In my mind, I visualized the path that the vehicle might take after fleeing from the accident in Kennewick.
-The road going north from the accident scene led to the Blue Bridge over the Columbia River, and the first exit on the Pasco side of the river was onto Front Street, where I was driving.
+At that time, in 1983, the road going north from the accident scene led to the Blue Bridge, which crossed over the Columbia River.
+The first exit on the Pasco side of the river was onto Front Street, where I was driving.
 I visualized the suspect vehicle taking the Front Street exit, and dropping right into my lap.
 The chance that it might be the same vehicle as my suspect “orange Datsun” vehicle was not present in my mind, since, I believe, it would just be too far fetched of an idea.
+No one could be that lucky!

 As I approached this intersection of Front and Court Streets, the traffic signal for my direction cycled from red to green.
 A large building on my right, a bowling alley, kept me from seeing traffic that was approaching from the right, on Court Street.

-I suddenly noticed an orange Datsun pickup come into view from behind the building, and enter the intersection against a solid red signal.
-The front of the vehicle was severely damaged, with steam rising from a damaged radiator, the hood was buckled, partially obstructing the view of the driver, the driver’s side fender was crumpled, and the bumper was unattached on the left side and hanging in a mangled twisted mess.
+I suddenly noticed an orange Datsun pickup come into view from behind the building, and enter the intersection against a solid red traffic signal.
+The front of the vehicle was severely damaged, with steam rising from a damaged radiator.
+The hood was buckled, partially obstructing the view of the driver.
+The driver’s side fender was crumpled, and the bumper was unattached on the left side.
+It hung in a mangled twisted mess.
 Sounds from the engine compartment were reflective of serious damage as well, with the fan belt screaming, the radiator fan rattling off of metal, and indiscernible noises coming from deep within the mass of engine works.

 I was dumbstruck.
-10 seconds later, and I would have missed this vehicle completely.
+Had I been 10 seconds sooner or later, I would have missed this vehicle completely.
 My location would have put me well out of sight and sound of this intersection.
-I was amazed that the Datsun pickup could possibly be the same as the “suspect vehicle” of the radio call, because we were a couple miles from that accident location.
-By now, and the “call” had just come out.
+I was amazed that the Datsun pickup could possibly be the same as the “suspect vehicle” of the radio call, because we were now in Pasco, a couple miles from that Kennewick accident location.
+Because the “call” had just come out, there had to be a short delay between the hit and run and the dispatched call..
 My mind was swirling with the processing of logic to explain what route the pickup must have taken to get where we were at, and I kept my eyes on the vehicle as the mental processing continued.

 The vehicle turned left at the intersection, not even slowing for the red light.
 It turned toward me as I was approaching.
 The pickup’s driver, a white male in his 20’s, looked in my direction, but it was obvious that the driver was not able to focus on my vehicle type or me.
 As the pickup got closer, it was passing to my left, heading in the opposite direction I was traveling.
 The driver kept trying to focus on me, as if to really be sure that I was the police officer that I appeared to be.
-As he passed by, only a few feet away, he turned his head to keep me in view, in doing this, his grip on the steering wheel of the pickup turned with him.
+As he passed by, only a few feet away, he turned his head and shoulders to keep me in view.
+In doing this however, his grip on the steering wheel of the pickup also turned with him.

 I called out my location to the dispatcher, and asked for a Kennewick unit to be dispatched to my location.
 I also asked that Pasco Police Department be notified, since my location in the city limits of Pasco, in Washington state’s Clark County, was outside of my jurisdiction of enforcement.
 Being a police officer in Richland, which is located in Benton County, I was commissioned for law enforcement in Benton County, but had no enforcement powers in Clark County that would enable me to make an arrest of this driver for a hit and run offense.
 Although the accident reported from Kennewick was a felony offense, I decided that rather than possibly create an area of appeal in court by a good defense attorney, I’d rather be safe and make this guy’s arrest as legal as possible.